horsefaced/WebCrawler/README.md

 ## Request

 After your create a new or use exists Crawler object, the first method you should call is **Get** or **Post**.
-When you call Get or Post method, the method will clear all data from previous request, except cookie and header.
+When you call Get or Post method, the method will clear all data from previous request, except cookie and header.
 So if you call look like this

 ```c#
     new Crawler().Field("name", "manny").Post("www.someurl.io/api/pet");